dotnet/docs/docs/csharp/lambda-expressions.md

 - Creating [expression trees](expression-trees-building.md).

-Lambda expressions are delegates.
-The specific delegate type of a lambda expressions depends on its parameters and return value.
+Lambda expressions are code that can be represented either as a delegate, or as an expression tree that compiles to a delegate.
+The specific delegate type of a lambda expression depends on its parameters and return value.
 Lambda expressions that don't return a value correspond to a specific `Action` delegate, depending on its number of parameters.
 Lambda expressions that return a value correspond to a specific `Func` delegate, depending on its number of parameters.
 For example, a lambda expression that has two parameters but returns no value corresponds to an @System.Action%602 delegate.
 A lambda expression that has one parameter and returns a value corresponds to @System.Func%602 delegate.

 A lambda expression uses `=>`, the [lambda declaration operator](language-reference/operators/lambda-operator.md), to separate the lambda's parameter list from its executable code.
 To create a lambda expression, you specify input parameters (if any) on the left side of the lambda operator, and you put the expression or statement block on the other side.
 For example, the single-line lambda expression `x => x * x` specifies a parameter that’s named `x` and returns the value of `x` squared.
 You can assign this expression to a delegate type, as the following example shows: